 {apiRoot}/capif-security/v1/securities/{securityId}/token

 where {securityId} is the API invoker identifier and represents the "Individual trusted API invoker" resource created during obtain security method, as described in clause 5.6.2.2.
 The body of the HTTP POST request shall indicate that the required OAuth2 grant must be of type "client_credentials".
 The "scope" parameter (if present) shall include a list of AEF identifiers and its associated API names the API invoker is trying to access (i.e., the API invoker expected scope).
+If the request is sent for accessing resource of a specific resource ower via client credentials flow, the request may include the resource owner ID (i.e. the GPSI as defined in clause 6.5.3.1 of TS 33.122).

 The API invoker may use HTTP Basic authentication towards this endpoint, using the API invoker identifier as "username" and the onboarding secret as "password".
 Such username and password may be included in the header or body of the HTTP POST request.

 On success, "200 OK" shall be returned.
 The payload body of the POST response shall contain the requested access token, the token type and the expiration time for the token.
 The access token shall be a JSON Web Token (JWT) as specified in IETF RFC 7519 [24].
 The access token returned by the CAPIF core function shall include the claims encoded as a JSON object as specified in clause 8.5.4.2.8 and then digitally signed using JWS as specified in IETF RFC 7515 [25] and in Annex C.1 of 3GPP TS 33.122 [16].
+According to clause 6.5.3.2 of TS 33.122 [16], if the request is sent for accessing resource of a specific resource ower via client credentials flow, the CAPIF core function shall check that the UE is accessing its own resources when API invoker is on UE.
+In specific, the CAPIF core function shall authenticate the UE.
+If the authenticated UE ID cannot be mapped to the resource owner ID, the access token request fails.
+If the request sent by the API invoker does not contain the resource owner ID, the CAPIF core function generates the token including the resource owner ID for the API invokers, in which the resource owner ID is identical or can be mapped to the authenticated UE ID.

 The digitally signed access token shall be converted to the JWS Compact Serialization encoding as a string as specified in clause 7.1 of IETF RFC 7515 [25].